Galen Riley reviews Steven Eastwood’s multi-channel installation.

 In Chapel of Rest it is initially unclear whether we are watching stills or a durational film.
 The only action is the unseen decay.
 It makes some sense that the final images of death are often stills, as in the polite end of Kirby Dick’s documentary Sick: The Life and Death of Bob Flanagan Super Masochist, where Shiree’s photographic sequence provides the visual evidence of Bob’s demise.7 The absolute stillness of the now inanimate Alan is emphasised by the persistence of the take and we remain engaged by the work when nothing else can happen beyond the dispatch of the body.
 Eastwood has made Alan and his death very close and familiar to us.
 This is an ordinary moment.
 Eastwood concludes, ‘We tend to think that death is somehow exceptional and different but its absolutely everyday.’

 Steven Eastwood, 'the interval and the instant', Fabrica, Brighton’s Centre for Contemporary Art, 7 October – 26 November 2017; Blackwood Gallery, Contemporary Art Centre, University of Toronto Mississauga campus, Ontario, Canada, 12 February – 11 March 2018.
-Island will be released in the United Kingdom in May 2018.
+Island (produced and distributed by Hakawati) will be released in the United Kingdom on 14 September 2018.

 Steven Eastwood is an artist-film-maker and Reader in Film Practice in the Department of Film Studies at Queen Mary University London where he oversees doctoral film practice and the Masters programme in Documentary film.
 Eastwood’s work is often concerned with ethics, belief, mental health and physical disability.
 Eastwood has screened and exhibited internationally.
 His first feature, Buried Land, was officially selected for Tribeca, Moscow and Mumbai Film Festivals in 2010.
 His documentary, Those Who Are Jesus, was nominated for a Grierson Award in 2001.